-The worst-kept secret in the world is that Sally and I have been working on a skiing training plan for her business, Headspace.Fit
+The worst-kept secret in the world is that Sally and I have been working on a skiing training plan for her business, Headspace.Fit.

 We asked folks how much they were training now and how much they thought they ought to train for a specific event.
+Consensus said 5-10 hours per week with some flexibility built into the schedule. |

 You may remember that we launched a little survey on Survey Monkey last week asking folks' thoughts on what a potential training plan ought to look like?